zygm0nt/firefox-how-i-browse-stats/README.md

   - Sorted by number of open tabs
   - Visual ranking with medals for top 3 domains
   - Tab count badges for each domain
+  - **📂 Group button**: Consolidate tabs spread across multiple windows into one window
+  - **🪟 New button**: Move all domain tabs to a dedicated new window

 - **🔄 Real-time Updates**:
   - Manual refresh button for instant updates